Cysharp/Claudia/README.md

 ```

 If you need to store the chat message history, you can serialize `List<Message> chatMessages` to JSON and save it to a file or database.

+Unity
+---
+Minimum supported Unity version is `2022.3.12f1`.

+You need to install from NuGet.
+We recommend using [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity).

 License
 ---